hmchen47/DataScience/ML/MLNN-Hinton/a04-Hyperparameter.md

   ```

-### Step 4 - Deciding on the batch szie and number of epochs
+### Step 4 - Deciding on the batch size and number of epochs

 + batch size: the number of samples propagated through the network